Local smart home security setup from scratch

 Your hub choice defines everything else.
 For local-first security, Home Assistant on dedicated hardware beats cloud-dependent systems.

-The aqara-hub-m3 works if you’re starting small—it’s Matter hub, Zigbee bridge, and IR controller in one.
+The Aqara Hub M3 works if you’re starting small—it’s Matter hub, Zigbee bridge, and IR controller in one.
 But it’s not a full home automation controller.
 Good for expanding an existing setup, poor as a core.

-Hubitat users: the hubitat-elevation-c8 runs locally and supports nearly everything.
+Hubitat users: the Hubitat Elevation C-8 runs locally and supports nearly everything.
 The tradeoff is worse documentation and a smaller community than Home Assistant.
 It excels at Z-Wave if that’s your priority.

 Quick Verdict